AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/overview.md

 ## Experience Events and Adobe Analytics integration

-Whereas the Real-time CDP profile and Audience Manager's audiences keep track of a customers current consent preferences, Experience Events can hold the customers consent preferences that were active when the event was collected.
-Please refer to the [Analytics overview](../analytics/analytics-overview.md) documentation for information on how to convert an XDM Experience Event to an Analytics hit.
+Whereas the Real-time CDP and Audience Manager's audiences keep track of a customers current consent preferences, Experience Events can hold a customers consent preferences that were active when the event was collected.

 To collect consent information on events, the following is required:

 - A dataset based on the [!DNL XDM Experience Event] class, with the [!DNL Experience Event] privacy mixin.
 - An edge configuration set up with the [!DNL XDM Experience Event] dataset above.

+For more information on how to convert an XDM Experience Event to an Analytics hit, start by reading the [Analytics overview](../analytics/analytics-overview.md) documentation.

 ## AEP Web SDK integration